 Grants - Grants made by the Foundation are recognized as an expense in the period in which they are approved by the board of trustees, provided the grant is not subject to future contingencies.
 If these grants are paid over a period exceeding one year, they are recorded at the net present value of future cash payments, using an applicable risk-free rate of return which approximates the U.S. Treasury bill rate.
 Grants that are conditioned upon future events are expensed when those conditions are substantially met.
-At November 30, 2022 and 2021 grants payable were discounted using the risk-free rates ranging from 1.08 to 2.04%.
+As of November 30, 2024 the Foundation had no grants payable.
+As of November 30, 2023 grants payable were discounted using the risk-free rate of 1.08%.